Greece Moments Greece Moments

 Dream scenery of Ano Syros

 We even spent two winters on Syros.
-“Wintering on a Greek island, there’s nothing going on there?”
-The myth persists that the islands of Greece are extinct in winter.
-This is indeed the case on many Greek islands, but not on Syros, at least not in the city of Ermoupoli.
+“Wintering on a Greek island — surely there’s nothing going on there?”
+The myth persists that Greek islands are dead in winter.
+This is indeed the case on many of them, but not on Syros, at least not in the city of Ermoupoli.

-Syros with its capital Ermoupoli is the administrative centre of the Cyclades and is very lively in all seasons.
+Syros, with its capital Ermoupoli, is the administrative centre of the Cyclades and is lively in all seasons.
 Tourism has not played a major role for the island so far.
-In midsummer, you will mainly meet mainland Greeks and only a small international audience.
+In midsummer, you will mainly encounter mainland Greeks and only a small international crowd.

-We were immediately warmly welcomed by the locals and felt comfortable from the first moment.
-It is this lightness and joy of people that warms your heart and makes you feel at home.
+We were immediately warmly welcomed by the locals and felt at home from the very first moment.
+It is the lightness and joy of the people here that warms your heart and makes you feel truly welcome.

 Take a few days to explore this Cycladic island.
-We have spent two winters on this idyllic island and enclose our Syros highlights on the way.
+We have spent two winters here and are sharing our favourite Syros highlights along the way.

 Table of Contents